zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_privatelink/_index.md

         - Azure VNET
         - Azure Bastion
         - Azure VPN Gateway and its public IP address
-        - Azure Windows Virtual Machine with a custom script extension that runs the **install_arc_agent.sh** script
+        - Azure Windows Virtual Machine with a custom script extension that runs the **Bootstrap.ps1** script

         > **NOTE: The [*installArcAgent.ps1*](https://github.com/microsoft/azure_arc/blob/main/azure_arc_servers_jumpstart/privatelink/artifacs/installArcAgent.ps1) script will enable the OS firewall and set up new rules for incoming and outgoing connections.
 By default all incoming and outgoing traffic will be allowed, except blocking Azure IMDS outbound traffic to the *169.254.169.254* remote address.**